-So, I studied their methods and how they went about them (mostly with smiles, laughter, and genuine care), and put them to work.
+So, I studied their methods and how they went about them (mostly with smiles, laughter, and genuine care) and put them to work.

-The fun in getting up off of my butt to play with my son rather than laying on the couch in exhaustion.
+The fun in getting up off my butt to play with my son rather than laying on the couch in exhaustion.

 Any and every task could be transformed into a cherished duty that served my family and friends.

-And by enriching their lives, I in fact gave myself the deepest sense of satisfaction and fulfillment that I could have ever imagined.
+And by enriching their lives, I, in fact, gave myself the deepest sense of satisfaction and fulfillment that I could have ever imagined.

 As a feminist, I had been closed off to this idea for a long time.